ai-forever/MERA/docs/dataset_cards/en/rcb.md

 Human Benchmark was measured on a test set with Yandex.Toloka project with the overlap of 3 reviewers per task.

-Average Macro F1 and Accuracy results are `0.68` / `0.702`, respectively.
+Accuracy and Average Macro F1 results are `0.587` / `0.565`, respectively.

 ## References